Mobile Menu Toggle Request a Quote

 A self-employed practice owner faces two simultaneous financial exposures during disability.
 Personal disability insurance replaces the owner’s lost income.
 Business overhead expense insurance reimburses the practice for rent, utilities, and operating costs.
 The two policies cover different exposures and do not duplicate benefits.

-DI Tax Treatment by Entity Type
+IRS Tax Treatment of Disability Insurance Premiums by Entity Type

 Self-employed buyers face a tax treatment for individual disability insurance that depends on the business entity structure.
 Sole proprietors, single-member LLC owners, partners, S-corporation shareholder-employees, and C-corporation owners each face different rules for premium deductibility and benefit taxability.